takowprogrammer/learninggitcommands/README.md

 # learninggitcommands
-This repo is for got demo purposes
+This repo is for git demo purposes